 Truth is the most valuable virtue we hold, because without it, we have no basis whatsoever for knowing reality – no basis for that which we most highly value like integrity, honesty, and the knowledge we are not mistaken about reality.
-It is the reason we all seek the truth in one form or another.
+It is the reason the vast majority seeks the truth in one form or another.
+Nobody who has a genuine interest in seeking the truth wants to be mistaken about reality, yet contradictory beliefs and worldviews cannot all be correct.
 While some relativists may argue there are “no absolutes,” this is incorrect because to believe there are no absolutes is itself the belief in an absolute – that there are no absolutes.
 Theists have often correctly pointed out the problem with this relativistic point of view because of its contradictions.
 So does this mean the theist is therefore correct their God is this “absolute truth?”
 Not quite.
 They are half right.
 There is absolute truth.
 There has to be otherwise there would be no basis from which to speak of anything whatsoever, even the very idea there is no such thing as absolute truth.
 Ironically, one can never deny the fact of absolute truth without affirming its reality.
 However, the reason absolute truth cannot be a “god” is because truth is not a “thing,” “entity,” or “being,” but is rather what actually is.
 This is not the same as the idea of “objective morality,” or “absolute morality,” which is a point I address at length in my post, “Morality?”
 The phenomenon of “cognitive dissonance,” or the psychological discomfort we experience when our beliefs are confronted by invalidating evidence for our beliefs, further illustrates the fact of absolute truth independent of our opinions or beliefs.
-For if “truth” is nothing more than a subjective opinion, then we would never experience cognitive dissonance since there would then be no absolute truth against which to know what is not true, and therefore no way to perceive any conflict between our beliefs and reality.
+For if “truth” is nothing more than a subjective opinion, then we would never experience cognitive dissonance in the first place, since there would then be no corrective – no absolute truth against which to know what is not true, and therefore no way to perceive any conflict between our beliefs and reality.

 There was a time not too long ago when I would have been tortured and burned at the stake for expressing the ideas I express on this site.
 Many brilliant thinkers and scientific minds such as Giordano Bruno, were tortured and brutally executed by the Catholic Church simply for rejecting core Catholic doctrines such as eternal damnation, the Trinity, the divinity of Christ and the virginity of Mary, as well as refusing to believe such nonsensical notions as transubstantiation – the Catholic doctrine the Communion host literally becomes the body of Christ.
 Sam Harris, during a debate with William Lane Craig, brilliantly and humorously summed up the absurdity of the doctrine of transubstantiation.